aitacara/CS3012/README.md

 DONE- write some tests for new DAG and lca method
 DONE- research solutions to the problem and change node class if required
 DONE- implement new method
-DONE- check edge cases.
-New tests.
+DONE- check edge cases. new tests.
 *case where no decendant i.e. terminal node
 *build graph where there are more than one solution.
 Test it